brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 `mode=train`  Here we are training the model, When we go to actually use our trained model when we call yolo, we would use mode=predict

 `epochs=300`  This has to do with how many times the trainer will run through our images.
 We don't want to over or under train our model, thankfully, the trainer tests for these things and will stop at an optimal point.
 Advanced users may want to optimize this themselves, but if you are reading this, you are not an advanced user.
-My extra large model stopped at ~120, so 300 was overkill for me, but better to overguess than find your training stopped at your limit resulting with an un-optimized model.
+My extra-large model stopped at ~120, so 300 was overkill for me, but better to over guess than find your training stopped at your limit resulting with an un-optimized model.
 You can restart the training where it left off but I'll leave it to you to figure out how if you need to.

 `data=GSAI_Images.yaml`  Points to the .yaml file that is in the folder level that we navigated to in CMD